-Apoquel does suppress the immune system, but there’s no proof that it directly causes cancer.
-By suppressing the immune system, Apoquel quiets down the receptors that tell the body it’s itchy.
-Getting rid of that intense itching helps the body to rest.
-Proper rest and nutrition work hand-in-hand to increase immunity, which is exactly what your dog needs.
+Getting rid of the intense itch caused by dermatitis helps the body to rest.
+Proper rest and nutrition work hand-in-hand to increase immunity, which is exactly what your dog needs

 Severe side effects include increased cholesterol and lipase, low white blood cells and decreased globulins.

 Rare side-effects could also include aggression and a heightened appetite.

 Some dogs will develop more lumps and bumps and may develop ear and urinary tract infections.
 This drug should not be given to dogs under the age of 12 months.

 The veterinarian’s job is to address the cause of the itch and provide relief for your dog as soon as possible.
 Apoquel, which is known to work quickly, is sometimes the best choice.

 If the veterinarian thinks your dog would benefit from taking Apoquel beyond 14 days, he/she will assess your dog’s health and reduce the dosage.

 The best way to avoid prescription drugs like Apoquel is to try and get ahead of skin conditions.

 It’s not always possible to do this, but using a top-graded product that comes with veterinarian approval could do wonders.

 Vetionx is a company that produces clinical grade products that are homeopathic and safe.